On February 18, 1876, the first direct cable link was established between New Zealand and Australia.

 Via this connection with Australia, New Zealand could then communicate with the rest of the world.

 The photo below taken on that historic day shows men on Botany Bay’s La Perouse beach in New South Wales hauling the telegraph cable as it arrived from across the Tasman Sea.
 In the background are the cable-laying ships Edinburgh and Hibernia, which belonged to the Eastern Extension Australia & China Telegraph Co.

 According to Atlantic Cable, the cable – which measured 1370 nautical miles (1577 miles) - landed at 7.30am; just 20 minutes later a connection was established.

-Fortunately it’s a lot easier to call New Zealand today – here’s how it’s done:
+Fortunately it’s a lot easier to call a New Zealand today – here’s how it’s done:

 How to make international calls from the UK